Systematic errors in fast relativistic waveforms for Extreme Mass Ratio Inspirals: Conclusion

 In this paper, we have systematically investigated two key sources of error in fast relativistic EMRI waveform models: mode-sum truncation in radiation-reaction fluxes and interpolation inaccuracies arising from fast-generation architectures such as FastEMRIWaveforms \cite{chua2021rapid,katz2021fast,Speri:2023jte,chapman2025fast}.
 While adiabatic waveform models are built from fully relativistic data using black hole perturbation theory, we demonstrate that these models may still carry significant hidden systematics when used in practice for data analysis.

-First, in Sec.~\ref{sec:truncation_error} we showed that truncating the angular mode sum at $\ell_{\max} = 10$ introduces flux errors that can accumulate into orbital phase shifts on the order of several radians over a typical 4-year \gls{LISA} observation.
-We quantified the impact of this truncation error on parameter recovery through a full Bayeisan inference study.
-For two-year long EMRI observations with $M = 10^{6}M_{\odot}$, mass-ratio $q = 10^{-5}$ and rapidly rotating primaries $a = 0.9$, we demonstrated that truncating the fluxes to $\ell_{\rm max} = 10$ induces severe biases on parameters when compared to a truthful model at $\ell_{\text{max}} = 30$.
+First, in Sec.~\ref{sec:truncation_error} we showed that truncating the angular mode sum at a representative truncation level $\ell_{\max} = 10$ introduces flux errors that can accumulate into orbital phase shifts on the order of several radians over a typical 4-year \gls{LISA} observation.
+We quantified the impact of this truncation error on parameter recovery through a full Bayesian inference study.
+For two-year long EMRI observations with $M = 10^{6}M_{\odot}$, mass-ratio $q = 10^{-5}$ and with even non-extremal primary spin $a = 0.9$, we demonstrated that truncating the fluxes to $\ell_{\rm max} = 10$ induces severe biases on parameters when compared to a truthful model at $\ell_{\text{max}} = 30$.
 However, at $\ell_{\rm max} = 20$, even at very high SNRs of $\sim 160$ we observed no statistically significant biases on the parameters.
-Our results suggest that fixing $\ell_{\max} \gtrsim 30$ would be suitable for parameter estimation for Kerr-equatorial and circular orbits.
+While $\ell_{\max}=20$ is sufficient for the $a=0.9$ case studied in the PE analysis, higher-spin systems may require larger mode sums, as supported by the mode and phase-error behavior shown in Figs.~\ref{fig:flux_mode} and \ref{fig:flux-traj-lmodes}; we therefore recommend $\ell_{\max}\gtrsim 30$ as a safer choice for parameter estimation in Kerr circular–equatorial systems.

 This result highlights the importance of carefully handling flux truncation errors when constructing accurate EMRI waveforms.
 Although our analysis focuses on quasi-circular equatorial orbits, similar considerations apply to generic (eccentric and inclined) inspirals, where the flux involves additional summations over radial ($n$) and polar ($k$) mode numbers \cite{Drasco:2005is,Hughes:2005qb,Hughes:2021exa}.
 In those cases, the mode structure is more complex, and the flux contributions do not exhibit a simple monotonic falloff with increasing $n$ or $k$.
 Truncating too early may therefore not only reduce the \textit{precision} of the flux but also compromise its \textit{accuracy}, potentially leading to even larger waveform errors.
 This underscores the need for mode truncation choices to be physically justified across all degrees of freedom in the inspiral.